Anchorsify/Anchorsify.github.io/_summons/Spider.md

 **Gnaw** *(Speed 12, 4 * X AP)*
 The spiders swarm over the user and gnaw off anything that may be hindering them.
 Their super chakra-enhanced mandibles can break through chains, vines, or even webs.
 This lowers an existing Immobilization penalty on the user or someone within the swarm's range by X. This cannot remove Immobilization penalties based on the terrain (such as Yomi Numa) or caused by wounds.
 "X" has a maximum of the Swarm size.

-**Poisonous Bite** *(Speed 6, 6+X/5 AP)*
+**Poisonous Bite** *(Speed 6, 6 + X/5 AP)*
 The spiders swarm a victim and bite them, injecting venom and causing a surprising level of immediate physical harm (they are, after all, ninja spiders).
-This deals (X/3)d20 damage, ignores armor, inflicts Piercing wounds, and causes a Poison (X/5) effect which lasts for 25 IC.
-X has a maximum of the Swarm size.
+This deals (X/4)d20 damage, ignores armor, inflicts Piercing wounds, and causes a Poison (X/5) effect which lasts for 25 IC.
+X has a maximum of the Swarm's Size, or 100, whichever is lower.

 ###### 5. Terms of Contract
 Unlike most summoned creatures, Spider Swarms will not 'care' if you catch them in your own area-of-effect techniques.